kohana/core/guide/kohana/fragments.md

 # Fragments

 Fragments are a quick and simple way to cache HTML or other output.
 Fragments are not useful for caching objects or raw database results, in which case you should use a more robust caching method, which can be achieved with the [Cache module](../cache).
+Fragments use [Kohana::cache()] and will be placed in the cache directory (`application/cache` by default).

 You should use Fragment (or any caching solution) when reading the cache is faster than reprocessing the result.
-Reading a parsing a remote file, parsing a complicated template, calculating something, etc.
+Reading and parsing a remote file, parsing a complicated template, calculating something, etc.

+Fragments are typically used in view files.

 ## Usage

-Fragments are used by calling [Fragment::load()] at the beginning of what you want cached, and [Fragment::save()] at the end.
+Fragments are used by calling [Fragment::load()] in an `if` statement at the beginning of what you want cached, and [Fragment::save()] at the end.
 They use [output buffering](http://www.php.net/manual/en/function.ob-start.php) to capture the output between the two function calls.
-You can force the deletion of a Fragment using [Fragment::delete()].

-You can specify the lifetime (in seconds) of the Fragment using the second parameter.
+You can specify the lifetime (in seconds) of the Fragment using the second parameter of [Fragment::load()].
 The default lifetime is 30 seconds.
-It is useful to use the [Date] helper to make more readable lifetimes.
+You can use the [Date] helper to make more readable times.

+Fragments will store a different cache for each language (using [I18n]) if you pass `true` as the third parameter to [Fragment::load()];

+You can force the deletion of a Fragment using [Fragment::delete()], or specify a lifetime of 0.

 ~~~
-// Cache for 5 minutes
+// Cache for 5 minutes, and cache each language
 if ( !
-Fragment::load('foobar', Date::MINUTE * 5))
+Fragment::load('foobar', Date::MINUTE * 5, true))
 {
     // Anything that is echo'ed here will be saved
     Fragment::save();
 }
 ~~~

-Fragments use [Kohana::cache()] and will be placed in the cache directory (`application/cache` by default), and can be told to respect I18n settings be passing `true` as the third parameter to [Fragment::load()];

 ## Example: Calculating Pi